tas.gov.au - external site

 When you visit the service centre you must:

-If your application is approved, Firearms Services send you a letter within 21 days to tell you:
+If your application is approved, Firearms Services send you a letter to tell you:

-Once you have passed the approved firearms safety course you must visit a service centre and have your photo taken.
+Once you have passed the approved firearms safety course you will receive a letter from Firearms Services.
+When you receive your letter you must visit a service centre and have your photo taken for your licence.

 Can I apply?